Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 How do I confirm there are no liens in Johor right now?

-The standard way to confirm there are no liens or encumbrances on a Johor property is through the official land search (carian rasmi), which your conveyancing lawyer orders from the Land and Mines Office.
+The standard way to confirm there are no liens or encumbrances in Johor is to review the official land search and ask the lawyer to check registered charges, caveats and restrictions before completion.

 How do I check zoning and permitted use in Johor right now?